galaxyproject/training-material/videos/index.md

 <h1> GTN Video Slides </h1>

 The GTN now generates videos for selected slide decks.
-Click on on topic below to jump to the video page for that topic!
+Click on a topic below to jump to the video page for that topic!

 <br/><br/>